cpoisson/rent-a-bot/README.md

 ## Purpose

-This tools is quite similar to [Lockable Resource Plugin](https://wiki.jenkins.io/display/JENKINS/Lockable+Resources+Plugin).
+Rent-a-bot pursue the same objective as Jenkins [Lockable Resource Plugin](https://wiki.jenkins.io/display/JENKINS/Lockable+Resources+Plugin).

-This Jenkins plugin works quite well, but it is only usable for... well...
+This latter works quite well, but only if you use... well...
 Jenkins.

 Rent-A-Bot purpose is to fill the same needs in an environment where multiple automation applications exist.